isomerpages/nlb-discovereads/_diy-resources/preschool-resources/Discover Science.md

 <h5>Instructions</h5>

 1. Cut out a circle from felt board or drawing block, roughly 15cm in diameter for the clock face. <br>
 2. Cut out the circles and clock hands from the template prepared.<br>

-3. Write down the numbers "1" to<br> "12" on each of the circles.
+4. Write down the numbers "1" to "12" on each of the circles.
+Have your child count along as you this.
 Have your child count along as you do this.

 4. Using a paper fastener, fasten all three of the clock hands to the face and ta-da!
 You have your very own wonderful time teller!